A More Perfect Union

 is always safe.
 If either of those things were not true, we might need to write

-some checking code or some assert
+some checking code or some asserts.

 And how many places in the code do we need to look to convince ourselves that